volksman/pinax-notifications/docs/index.md

 * Notification messages on signing in
 * Notification messages via email (configurable by user)
 * Ability to supply your own backends notification channels
+* Ability to scope notifications at the site level

 !!! note "Originally django-notification"